-This Mexican pork chop marinade is easy to mix up and adds so much flavour to pork chops.
-Marinate and then grill, pan fry, or bake, or freeze for later!
+This Mexican pork chop marinade is super easy to make and is a great way to add flavour to pork chops.
+Marinate and then cook or freeze for later!

-All I need to do is add a side dish or two and dinner is ready.
-Keep it simple and just have rice and steamed veggies with your Mexican pork chops and dinner is served!
+The only thing I need to add is side dishes, and dinner is served.
+Keep it simple and just have rice and steamed veggies with your Mexican pork chops and dinner is ready to go!

 How do you make a simple marinade for pork chops?